EECS-583-Group-4/final-project/README.md

 make
 ```

-Examples may then be run with the `S-Tracer/run.sh` script similarly to S-Detector, with the keyword argument being an input file.
+Examples may then be run with the `S-Tracer/run.sh` script similarly to S-Detector, with the argument being an input file.
 In this case, the demo included `bubblesort` and `patterns`.